ovh/docs/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 > @api {POST} /ip/{ip}/bringYourOwnIp/aggregate
 >

-with following parameters:
+Use the following parameters:

-- ip : the IP block you want to slice, in CIDR notation
+- ip : the IP block you want to slice, in CIDR notation.
-- aggregationIp : the resulting block, in CIDR notation
+- aggregationIp : the resulting block, in CIDR notation.

 The resulting block will be an aggregate of all its children blocks.

+> [!primary]
-Note : This API call is asynchronous, the re-aggregated blocks are made available shortly after the call.
+> This API call is asynchronous, the re-aggregated blocks are made available shortly after the call.

 You can preview all the possible configurations of aggregated blocks for a given IP block, by using the following API call: